Shylez/technical_writing_portfolio/work_instruction/shypass_risk_assessment_wi.md

 Once threats and vulnerabilities are mapped, each risk is evaluated based on two dimensions: likelihood of occurrence and potential impact.
 These are rated on a standard 5-point scale.
 Using this information, risks are categorized via a risk matrix to classify them as Low, Medium, High, or Critical.
 This process includes qualitative and quantitative assessments and considers potential business impact such as user data exposure, regulatory non-compliance, or loss of customer trust.

 ### 5. Recommend Controls
 After assessing the risks, the team recommends mitigating controls to reduce or eliminate them.
 These may include implementing end-to-end encryption, enforcing multi-factor authentication (MFA), adding anomaly detection, or tightening access controls using role-based access control (RBAC).
-The selection of controls should align with recognized standards such as ISO 27001, CIS Controls, and OWASP ASVS.
+The selection of controls should align with recognized standards.
 Each control must have a clearly assigned owner responsible for implementation and ongoing monitoring.

 ### 6. Document Findings
 At this stage, the technical writer compile and structure the findings into a formal Risk Assessment Report.
 Working closely with the risk analyst and security engineer, the writer gathers supporting evidence for each identified risk and mitigation, drafts an executive summary, outlines the assessment methodology, and presents the results in a structured, audit-friendly format.
 The language used must be accessible to both technical and non-technical readers.
 Additionally, the report should include visual elements such as risk heatmaps, timelines, and system diagrams.
 Drafts should be maintained in Confluence.